Rapidan Camp || Shenandoah National Park

 The main cabin at Hoover Camp is called the "The Brown House."

-Late Saturday evening, I decided that I wanted to go to Shenandoah National Park the following morning to do a day hike.
-I wanted to locate a route around the 10-mile mark.
-Digging around the house, I grab my collection of PATC maps and guidebooks that cover Shenandoah National Park.
-PATC guidebook for Circuit Hikes In Shenandoah National Park.
+Late on Saturday evening, I decided I wanted to embark on a day hike at Shenandoah National Park the following morning.
+My goal was to find a route around 10 miles.
+After rummaging through the house, I pulled out my collection of PATC maps and guidebooks for the park.
+I found what I was looking for in the PATC guidebook for Circuit Hikes in Shenandoah National Park.

-When I arrived at Shenandoah National Park, I was greeted with fantastic weather.
-The temperature on the mountain was 61 degrees.
-That sure did beat the heatwave that we seem to have had for the past several weeks.
-I start my journey for this day hike at the Byrd Visitor Center.
-The Byrd Visitor Center and the Big Meadows area are great places to use as a base of operations for day hikes.
-The Hoover Camp circuit starts on the east side of Skyland Drive across from the Big Meadows Wayside.
+When I arrived at Shenandoah National Park, I was greeted with perfect weather—61 degrees on the mountain, which was a welcome change from the recent heatwave.
+I began my hike at the Byrd Visitor Center, a great starting point for exploring the area.
+Both the Byrd Visitor Center and the Big Meadows area offer excellent access for day hikes.
+The Hoover Camp circuit begins on the east side of Skyline Drive, directly across from Big Meadows Wayside.

-NOTE: If you are not wanting to hike a 10-mile circuit.
-A shorter option is to take Mill Prong Spur Trail 1.8 miles to Hoover Camp.
-This would then make this hike an out-and-back hike.
+Note: If a 10-mile circuit sounds too long, there is a shorter option.
+You can take Mill Prong Spur Trail for 1.8 miles to Hoover Camp, making this hike an out-and-back route.

 Hoover Camp Shenandoah National Park